GSA-TTS/10x-website/about/what-we-do.md

 ---
-title: "What we do: phases, process, approach, model | 10x"
+title: "What we do: phases, process, approach, model"
 description: GSA's TTS 10x program is a venture studio that takes federal workers' ideas on ways good-for-government technology can make better-for-the-public experiences.
 layout: layouts/about-page.html
 permalink: /about/what-we-do/index.html